Essay

 What a trace row actually is

-It is a carefully chosen record of the information needed to support the next check.
+One trace row should not dump every hidden model internal.
+It should record the information needed to support the next check.

 At a conceptual level, a row wants to do three jobs: